National Parks Offer Free Admission Today in Honor of Veterans Day

-Nothing shows the significance of military history to the National Park System quite like the fact that Veterans Day is one of only nine days each year when the NPS waives admission fees at its parks.
+Nothing shows the significance of military history to the National Park Service quite like the fact that Veterans Day is one of only five days each year when the NPS waives admission fees at its parks.
 Not even Christmas and New Year's make the cut for that honor.

-While the relationship between parks and veterans may not be immediately obvious, many national parks have direction connections to the military and military history, which is why Veterans Day is worthy of waiving fees.
-The nation’s park system includes sites from the American Revolution (Valley Forge National Historical Park, Pennsylvania), the Civil War (Antietam National Battlefield, Maryland), World War II (War in the Pacific National Historical Park, Guam) and the Vietnam War (Vietnam Veterans Memorial, Washington, D.C.), where they host an annual Veterans Day Observance.
+While the relationship between the parks and the military may not be immediately obvious, many national parks have direct connections to the military and military history, which is why Veterans Day is worthy of waiving fees.
+The nation’s park system includes sites from the American Revolutionary War (Valley Forge National Historical Park, Pennsylvania), the Civil War (Antietam National Battlefield, Maryland), World War II (War in the Pacific National Historical Park, Guam), and the Vietnam War (Vietnam Veterans Memorial, Washington, D.C.).

-The newest site, the American Veterans Disabled for Life Memorial, was dedicated on October 5, 2014, in Washington, D.C., and honors the sacrifice of all disabled veterans.
+One of the newer sites, the American Veterans Disabled for Life Memorial, was dedicated on October 5, 2014, in Washington, D.C.
+This site honors the sacrifice of all disabled veterans.

-While many of the National Parks are free year round, parks like Yellowstone can cost up to $30 per vehicle.
-Veterans Day is a great way to visit a park for free while giving thanks to veterans for all they have done for this country.
-Whether you’re in South Dakota or Hawaii, use the Park Service’s website to find a park near you.
+While many of the national parks are free year-round, parks like Yellowstone can cost up to $35 per vehicle.
+Celebrating Veterans Day at the national parks is a great way to visit a park for free while giving thanks to veterans for all they have done for this country.
+Whether you’re in South Dakota or Hawaii, use the National Park Service’s website to find a park near you.